w3f/polkadot-wiki/docs/general/ledger.md

 ## Polkadot Ledger App

 Ledger devices can be equipped with applications that are blockchain-specific.
-Third parties usually develop such applications, enabling the user to transact securely on the blockchain network.
+Third parties usually develop such applications, enabling users to transact securely on the blockchain network.
 Polkadot Ledger apps are developed by [Zondax](https://zondax.ch/) and are available [here](https://github.com/Zondax/ledger-polkadot).
 The Polkadot Ledger applications allow you to manage {{ polkadot: Polkadot's :polkadot }}{{ kusama: Kusama's :kusama }} native token,
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}, and more depending on the version of the